microsoft/nni/docs/EnableAssessor.md

 # choice: true, false
 useAnnotation: true
 tuner:
-  tunerName: TPE
+  builtinTunerName: TPE
-  optimizationMode: Maximize
+  classArgs:
+    optimize_mode: maximize
 assessor:
-  assessorName: Medianstop
+  builtinAssessorName: Medianstop
-  optimizationMode: Maximize
+  classArgs:
+    optimize_mode: maximize
 trial:
-  trialCommand: python mnist.py
+  command: python mnist.py
-  trialCodeDir: /usr/share/nni/examples/trials/mnist-annotation
+  codeDir: /usr/share/nni/examples/trials/mnist-annotation
-  trialGpuNum: 0
+  gpuNum: 0
 ```
-For our built-in assessors, you need to fill two fields: `assessorName` which chooses NNI provided assessors (refer to [here]() for built-in assessors), `optimizationMode` which includes Maximize and Minimize (you want to maximize or minimize your trial result).
+For our built-in assessors, you need to fill two fields: `builtinAssessorName` which chooses NNI provided assessors (refer to [here]() for built-in assessors), `optimize_mode` which includes maximize and minimize (you want to maximize or minimize your trial result).

 ## Using user customized Assessor
 You can also write your own assessor following the guidance [here]().
 For example, you wrote an assessor for `examples/trials/mnist-annotation`.
 You should prepare the yaml configure below: